Search for charged-lepton flavor violation in the production and decay of top quarks using trilepton final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 The signal region (SR) targeting LFV processes is defined from events selected in the \eml category.
 In addition to the OSDF lepton pair, we require the events to have $\ptmiss> 20\GeV$.
 Events with an opposite-sign, same-flavor (OSSF) lepton pair with an invariant mass between 50 and 106\GeV are removed (OffZ requirement) to suppress contributions from $\PZ$ boson production in association with jets.
 To further suppress background events, we require the presence of at least one jet of which at most one is $\PQb$ tagged.
 The selection criteria used to define the SR are summarized in Table~\ref{tab:region}.

-Since the invariant mass of the opposite-sign $\Pe\PGm$ pair in the top quark production signal is not bounded by $m_{\PQt}$, the SR is further subdivided to create regions enriched in either top quark production or decay signal events (see Fig.~\ref{fig:Feynman_Diagram}): \begin{itemize} \item $\text{SR}+m({\Pe\PGm})<150\GeV$: top quark decay enriched, \item $\text{SR}+m({\Pe\PGm})>150\GeV$: top quark production enriched. \end{itemize}
+Since the invariant mass of the opposite-sign $\Pe\PGm$ pair in the top quark production signal is not bounded by $m_{\PQt}$, the SR is further subdivided to create regions enriched in either top quark decay (Fig.~\ref{fig:Feynman_Diagram} left) or production (Fig.~\ref{fig:Feynman_Diagram} middle and right) signal events: \begin{itemize} \item $\text{SR}+m({\Pe\PGm})<150\GeV$: top quark decay enriched, \item $\text{SR}+m({\Pe\PGm})>150\GeV$: top quark production enriched. \end{itemize}